top of page

 Lesson Three: Boundaries Are Acts of Love

-They've taught me that saying "no" or "not right now" or "I need to be alone" isn't rejection—it's respect.
+They've taught me that saying "no," "not right now," or "I need to be alone" isn't rejection—it's respect.
 For yourself and for the relationship.
 The love doesn't disappear when they walk away.
 It's still there, waiting for when they return on their own terms.

 They've taught me by simply being themselves—completely, unapologetically, with a purity of purpose that humans spend lifetimes trying to reclaim.

-So yes, I feed them and give them homes and take them to the vet.
+So yes, I feed them, give them homes, and take them to the vet.
 But the debt?
 It runs the other way.
 And it's one I'll spend the rest of my life being grateful for.

 What have your animals taught you?
 I'd love to hear your stories in the comments.